CPU: A13 Bionic

 iPhone SE 2020 review: Verdict

-iPhone SE 2020 review cheat sheet: Buy or skip?
+iPhone SE review cheat sheet: Reasons to buy and skip

 - A13 Bionic processor: The A13 chip is the fastest in a phone and offers smooth performance, whether you're juggling multiple apps, playing games or using AR apps.